At a glance

 Can I get anaplasmosis from my cat?

-It is not possible for direct infection to occur from cats to people, people become infected the same way as cats, via the bite of a tick.
+Direct infection can’t occur from cats to people, people become infected the same way as cats, via the bite of a tick.